roitberg-group/torchani-amber/README.md

 Its important that the TorchANI models used are JIT-compiled using the same PyTorch version as the LibTorch version linked to the libraries.
-For example, if `torch.__version__ == 2.5` for TorchANI, then the linked LibTorch must also be 2.5, otherwise LibTorch may fail to load the models, or load it incorrectly.
+For example, if `torch.__version__ == 2.6` for TorchANI, then the linked LibTorch must also be 2.6, otherwise LibTorch may fail to load the models, or load them incorrectly.

 ## CPU-only support